 Judith the Pit Bull Mix DogWatch® of Southeastern Ontario wearing a dogwatch collar

-Jude from DogWatch of Southeastern Ontario is an example of high drive Pit Bull.
-She’s a young Pit/Boxer mix and has mountains of energy to burn off.
+Jude from DogWatch of Southeastern Ontario is an example of high drive pit bull.
+She’s a young pit/boxer mix and has mountains of energy to burn off.
 Her owners have had a DogWatch Hidden Fence for four years now, and have never had a problem.
-Even when she gets her crazy zoomies!
+Even when she gets her crazy zoomies, she stays safe within her boundaries!

-Asher the Pit Mix, Rory the Wheaten Terrier, and Cruzan the Bull Terrier Mix all live in homes that share parts of a large front yard.
+Asher the pit bull mix, Rory the wheaten terrier, and Cruzan the bull terrier mix all live in homes that share parts of a large front yard.
 The three are such fantastic friends that their owners decided to get a DogWatch Hidden Fence that encloses all three yards together.
 This way, the pups can be let out play together any time they want.
 Even with all three high drive dogs getting each other excited and running as fast as they can on the property, they know to stay within their boundaries.

 Asher the Pit Mix, Rory the Wheaten Terrier, and Cruzan the Bull Terrier Mix wearing dogwatch collars